adamkulawik/tdd-oop-workshop/exercises/VOD.md

 #Video-On Demand Kata

+##Transaction module

 ###Step 1 - PoC

 Create a API with two methods
-- `TransactionID view(UserID userId, MovieID movieId)`
+- `TransactionID view(CustomerID customerID, MovieID movieId)`
 - `TransactionData transactionData(TransactionID transactionId)`

 returning date of transaction, movieId, and a price.
 Price is fixed to 0 USD at the moment.

 ###Step 2 - Walking skeleton

-Send notification to streaming service
+Send notification to streaming module using `NotificationFacade` interface and method `allowStreaming`

+###Step 3 - time to charge our customers

+Our customers now will pay 5 USD for every movie

+###Step 4 - VIP client

+Fetch from CRM module status of the customer.
+VIP customers will now pay 3 USD.

+### Step 5 - Premiere movies

+Fetch movie type from Movie Catalogue Regular customers now will pay 10 USD for premiere movies.